 Supervised study designed for individual undergraduate students.

 Second of a two-part series focusing on complex biophysical concepts that inform nursing and pharmacological interventions, including fluids and electrolytes, shock, and perioperative care; focus on selected disorders and/or diseases, including neurological, immune, musculoskeletal, cardiovascular, respiratory, renal, and endocrine disorders.
-Prerequisites: NURS:3518 and NURS:3138 and NURS:3128 and NURS:3150 and NURS:3160.
-Corequisites: NURS:3450 and NURS:3460 and NURS:3620 and NURS:3625.
+Prerequisites: NURS:3518 and NURS:3138 and NURS:3128 and NURS:3160.
+Corequisites: NURS:3460 and NURS:3620 and NURS:3625.

 Introduction to concepts and process of research in nursing; primary focus on understanding research and its foundation for nursing practice.
 Requirements: basic statistics.
 Recommendations: upper-level statistics.